jfontan/markdown-cv/src/jfontan.md

 * **GitHub**: [https://github.com/jfontan](https://github.com/jfontan)
 * **Path**: /Spain/Madrid

-I'm an energetic geek that likes to tinker with technology.
-Since young I found that I liked graphics programming but as time went by I moved to systems.
+I am an old sysadmin turned into a developer.
+Started managing compute clusters, helped in distributed systems research projects and turned into systems programmer.
 I love automating things and creating tools to manage them.
 I also have a lot of interest on system internals and Open Source.

 ## Experience